Alfredo E. Pascual: Early years and education

-Born to Armando Pascual and Melania Espinosa, Pascual graduated valedictorian from the University of Santo Tomas High School.
+Born to Armando E. Pascual and Melania B. Espinosa, Pascual graduated valedictorian from the University of Santo Tomas High School.
 He then enrolled in the University of the Philippines Diliman and took up B.S.
 Chemistry, graduating cum laude in 1969.
 He received his Master of Business Administration degree from the same university in 1972.
 While at the University of the Philippines, he was initiated into the Upsilon Sigma Phi.

 He attended the EC-ASEAN Teacher Program on the Management of Strategic and Organizational Change at the INSEAD Euro-Asia Centre in Fontainebleau, France.

 Career

 Academe

-His early career was spent teaching at the Department of Chemistry of the University of the Philippines College of Science as an instructor.
+His early career was spent teaching at the chemistry department of the University of the Philippines College of Science as an instructor.
 He also taught at the Ateneo de Manila University's departments of management engineering and business management as a part-time lecturer for over four years.
-He later became the American Express Foundation Professor of Financial Management from 1980 to 1989, chair of the Master of Business Management program, and director of the Advanced Bank Management program at the Asian Institute of Management (AIM).
+He later became the American Express Foundation Professor of Financial Management from 1980 to 1989, chair of the Master of Business Management program, and director of the Advanced Bank Management program at the Asian Institute of Management.

 Business and finance

-Pascual was department manager in Procter and Gamble, project manager in Bancom Development Corporation, Assistant vice-president in Philippine Pacific Capital Corporation (now RCBC Capital), and vice president in First Metro Investment Corporation.
+In the 1970s, Pascual was department manager in Procter and Gamble, project manager in Bancom Development Corporation, assistant vice-president in Philippine Pacific Capital Corporation (now RCBC Capital), and vice president in First Metro Investment Corporation.
+He then joined the faculty of the Asian Institute of Management as finance professor from 1980 to 1989.

 From 1989 to 2008, Pascual worked in the Asian Development Bank (ADB) as a senior investment officer in the private sector department.
 He then became director of its Private Sector Infrastructure Finance Division and its Capital Markets & Finance Sectors Division.
 Pascual later served as advisor on public-private partnership in infrastructure.
 He had postings in ADB's resident offices in New Delhi, India and Jakarta, Indonesia.
 He also represented ADB on the corporate board of the Mutual Fund Company of the Philippines and other corporations in China, India, Hong Kong, and the Netherlands.